 The last KPI, conversion rate, is often overlooked.
 This refers to the ability to convert a prospective client into a paying client.
 It’s overlooked for many reasons, but whatever the excuse, it needs to be monitored.
 Analyzing this metric will help you to answer a variety of questions.
 For example, you should be able to identify who the best person is to answer the phone when someone calls to inquire about your services.
 Do they know how to communicate in a way that would convince someone to engage your agency for services?
 There are so many ways to do this wrong and it is so satisfying and profitable if you do it right.

-Monitor KPIs Regularly to Improve the Performance of Your Home Care Business
+Monitor KPIs for Home Health Care Regularly to Improve the Performance

 It is important to accurately track each area of performance.
 When thinking about the KPIs we’ve just reviewed, here are some tips.
 If you don’t already have a system in place, you could do something as simple as creating a dashboard within a spreadsheet that incorporates these six KPIs.
 It might look like this: